 INSIDE SCOOP: Last year, Google was called out, along with a handful of other tech companies, for using user recordings for research purposes.
 Tap or click to catch up if you missed it.

 3. Ad blocking

-Personalized ads might sound good on paper (cool, things you actually want!) but you may find it disturbing to see ads on other websites for the exact things you were searching for moments ago.
-It’s all part of how Google’s ad system works, but you can opt-out if you don’t like it.
+Personalized ads might sound good on paper (cool, things you actually want!), but you may find it disturbing to see ads on other websites for the exact things you searched for moments ago.
+It’s all part of how Google’s ad system works, but you can opt out if you don’t like it.

 Here’s how to turn off ad personalization: